NicoleYue/STA380_GroupProject/exercise/STA_380_Ex.md

     model <- naive_bayes(author ~ ., data = tdm.stack.full[tr,], laplace = 1)
     preds <- predict(model, newdata = tdm.stack.full[-tr,])

-    ## Warning: predict.naive_bayes(): more features in the newdata are provided as
-    ## there are probability tables in the object.
-Calculation is performed based on
-    ## features to be found in the tables.

     accuracy <- mean(preds == tdm.cand[-tr])
     cat("Naive Bayes accuracy: ", accuracy,'.\n')